PhilTheGeek/electriQ-ESPHome/README.md

 ## New board

 Gerbers in the gerber folder and the board will end up looking a bit like this (I've rotated Q2 and R4 to align with the other components since building this board).
+I added the JST connector for ease but the solder header could be transferred from the original board.

 ![alt text](https://github.com/PhilTheGeek/electriq-ESPHome/blob/main/pictures/Board%20Front.jpeg?raw=true)